location-iq/locationiq-python-client/docs/SearchApi.md

 # create an instance of the API class
 api_instance = locationiq.SearchApi(locationiq.ApiClient(configuration))
-q = Empire state building # str | Address to geocode format = json # str | Format to geocode.
+q = "Empire state building" # str | Address to geocode format = "json" # str | Format to geocode.
 Only JSON supported for SDKs normalizecity = 1 # int | For responses with no city value in the address section, the next available element in this order - city_district, locality, town, borough, municipality, village, hamlet, quarter, neighbourhood - from the address section will be normalized to city.
 Defaults to 1 for SDKs. addressdetails = 1 # int | Include a breakdown of the address into elements.
-Defaults to 0. (optional) viewbox = -132.84908,47.69382,-70.44674,30.82531 # str | The preferred area to find search results.
+Defaults to 0. (optional) viewbox = (-132.84908,47.69382,-70.44674,30.82531) # tuple of 4 floats | The preferred area to find search results.
 To restrict results to those within the viewbox, use along with the bounded option. (optional) bounded = 1 # int | Restrict the results to only items contained with the viewbox (optional) limit = 10 # int | Limit the number of returned results.
-Default is 10. (optional) (default to 10) accept_language = en # str | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
+Default is 10. (optional) (default to 10) accept_language = "en" # str | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
-To use native language for the response when available, use accept-language=native (optional) countrycodes = US # str | Limit search to a list of countries. (optional) namedetails = 1 # int | Include a list of alternative names in the results.
+To use native language for the response when available, use accept-language=native (optional) countrycodes = "US" # str | Limit search to a list of countries. (optional) namedetails = 1 # int | Include a list of alternative names in the results.
 These may include language variants, references, operator and brand. (optional) dedupe = 1 # int | Sometimes you have several objects in OSM identifying the same place or object in reality.
 The simplest case is a street being split in many different OSM ways due to different characteristics.
 Nominatim will attempt to detect such duplicates and only return one match; this is controlled by the dedupe parameter which defaults to 1.
 Since the limit is, for reasons of efficiency, enforced before and not after de-duplicating, it is possible that de-duplicating leaves you with less results than requested. (optional) extratags = 0 # int | Include additional information in the result if available, e.g. wikipedia link, opening hours. (optional)